Worth the Candle

-I like this novel because it focuses a lot about what is going on in the head of our MC and that dude is thinking a lot and what he is thinking of what other people could be thinking what he might thinking, because the GM might be thinking... and we get to hear all about it.
+I like this novel because it focuses a lot on what is going on in the head of our MC and that dude is thinking a lot and what he is thinking of what other people could be thinking what he might thinking because the GM might be thinking... and we get to hear all about it.

 Sometimes the ruminations gets a bit much, but later on in the novel it gets better.

-The interpersonnel stuff here is what i am missing in many other novels and this novel jumps right into the thick of it.
+The interpersonal stuff here is what i am missing in many other novels and this novel jumps right into the thick of it.